tc39/proposal-built-in-modules/README.md

 > be built and expanded upon in the future when a mechanism for accessing it is in place.

-Having a standard library readily available at runtime means programs won't have to include the functionality availabile in the standard library, reducing the download and parse cost of the program.
+Having a standard library readily available at runtime means programs won't have to include the functionality available in the standard library, reducing the download and parse cost of the program.
 The functionality will also be standardized across implementations giving the developer guarentees about quality, behavior and speed.